Samuel Curtis Johnson Sr.: Life

-Samuel Curtis Johnson, Sr., was the son of Phineas Miller Johnson and Orra Ann Collins.
-Johnson had deep New England roots; his great grandfather Henry Johnson married Abigail Hubbard, a great granddaughter of Rev. George Phillips, one of the founders of Watertown, Massachusetts.
-Johnson's immigrant ancestor Henry Johnson arrived in the Connecticut Valley from England in 1626.
+Johnson was the son of Phineas Miller Johnson and Orra Ann Collins.
+He had deep New England roots; his great-grandfather Henry Johnson married Abigail Hubbard, a great-granddaughter of George Phillips, one of the founders of Watertown, Massachusetts.
+Johnson's ancestor Henry Johnson arrived in the Connecticut Valley from England in 1626.

-In 1882, Johnson moved to Racine where he became a parquet flooring salesman for the Racine Hardware Manufacturing Co.
-In 1886, he purchased the flooring business from the company and renamed it Johnson's Prepared Paste Wax Company.
-A few years later, he established his own factory for manufacturing floor waxes and wood finishes.
+In 1882, Johnson moved to Racine, where he became a parquet flooring salesman for the Racine Hardware Manufacturing Co.
+In 1886, he bought the flooring business from the company and renamed it Johnson's Prepared Paste Wax Company.
+A few years later, he established his own factory for floor waxes and wood finishes.
 When his son, Herbert Fisk Johnson, Sr., became a partner in 1906, the firm was renamed S. C. Johnson & Son.

 Legacy

-The S. C. Johnson Company remains privately held by the Johnson family today.
-It operates in more than 70 countries, employs 12,000 people, and provides products in more than 110 countries around the world.
-The Samuel Curtis Johnson Graduate School of Management at Cornell University in Ithaca, New York, is named in his honor.
+The S. C. Johnson Company is still privately held by the Johnson family.
+It operates in more than 70 countries, employs 12,000 people, and sells products in more than 110 countries.
+The Samuel Curtis Johnson Graduate School of Management at Cornell University is named in his honor.